minagawah/express-react-svelte-webcomponent/README.md

 <a id="notes-extra"></a>
 ### 4-1.
 Extra Features Implemented

-Some features that are implemented in this project may help someone who has troubles implementing.
+Some features implemented in this project may help someone who has troubles implementing them.

 <a id="notes-extra-dynamic-import"></a>